miku/siskin/docs/Cheatsheet.md

 $ root -A
 ```

-Delete any old blobserver files:
+Important: delete any old blobserver files and associated leveldb directories:

 ```
 $ cd /var/microblob